-Income and expenses derived from the acquisition of TMECU have been included in the consolidated statements of income from December 1, 2018 onward.
-It is not practical to disclose the amount of profit or loss attributable to the legacy credit union since this is not identifiable on Alterna Savings' accounts and would be immaterial in amount.
+Income and expenses derived from the acquisition of City Savings and TMECU have been included in the consolidated statements of income from May 1, 2019 and December 1, 2018, respectively, onward.
+It is not practical to disclose the amount of profit or loss attributable to the legacy credit unions since this is not identifiable on Alterna Savings' accounts and would be immaterial in amount.

-25. COMMITMENTS AND CONTINGENCIES
+26. COMMITMENTS AND CONTINGENCIES